Sonia-96/MyStudyNotes/Network & Security/DNS.md

 ### Message Compression

-If a domain name appears more than one in a message, the entire domain name or a list of lables at the end of the domain name is replaced with a pointer to a prior occurence of the same name.
+If a domain name appears more than once in a message, the entire domain name or a list of lables at the end of the domain name is replaced with a pointer to a prior occurence of the same name.
 The pointer is 2 byte.
-The first two bits are `0b11`, the rest 6 bits is the offset.
+The first two bits are `0b11`, the rest bits are the offset.

 ```
     +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+